Mark & the Mysterians: The First Punk Rock Band

 eventually sold over a million copies.

-After the band's success, Rudy Martinez legally changed his name
+After the band's success, the lead singer legally changed his name

 to ?, not Question Mark, but the symbol.
 In interviews he

 would not give his given name and continued to say he was from

 Mars.
 He did this in all seriousness and never broke a

 recording, being interviewed, or photographed and still does

 to this day.
 Question Mark & the Mysterians second single in 1966